- There are several ways that teachers and other school employees can obtain discounts and savings on vacations.

 Museums from coast to coast offer free or discounted admission to school employees living in-state or in neighboring states.
 For example, Illinois K-12 teachers can get free admission to Chicago’s Field Museum of Natural History.
 New England K-12 teachers and some administrators are eligible for a free two-year educator’s pass to Boston’s renowned New England Aquarium, and a free yearlong educator’s pass to the Kennedy Space Center is available to K-12 teachers from Florida, Georgia, Puerto Rico and the U.S. Virgin Islands.

 Note that in many cases you must complete an online request form well in advance of your visit and provide specified identification.
 Check out this list of free museums and other attractions throughout the country.

 Many concessionaires that run gifts shops at national parks offer teacher discounts on purchases.
 Whether it’s a souvenir T-shirt for yourself or a book or map for your classroom, you might be able to knock up to 15% off the price tag.
 Inquire at the register; you’ll likely need to show your school ID.

 8. Just ask

 Wherever you’re traveling, simply inquire about educator discounts.
-You’ll be surprised just how many places offer one, including the Wyndham Hotel Group, Marriott, Waldorf Astoria Orlando, Hilton Bonnet Creek (Orlando), Walt Disney World’s Swan and Dolphin resorts and cruise lines such as MSC Cruises.
-And, don’t forget that if you’re a public school educator, you ‘re eligible for government rates.
+You’ll be surprised just how many places offer one, including the Wyndham Hotel Group, Marriott, Hilton Bonnet Creek (Orlando) and Walt Disney World’s Swan and Dolphin resorts.
+And, don’t forget that if you’re a public school educator, you’re eligible for government rates.
 See tip No. 4 above.